 That has happened more than once.
 But it is important to not just take someone else's word for things.
-That is why we've been beta testing a survey that EDUCAUSE members can use to find out more about what their students-and faculty-think about information technology (IT).
-We think this will help people not just understand more about their students, but have a dialogue about what IT means to their institution.
+That is why we've been beta testing a survey that EDUCAUSE members

-INTERVIEW WITH RICHARD KATZ AND DIANA OBLINGER.
+AN INTERVIEW WITH RICHARD KATZ AND DIANA OBLINGER